jlan84/sql-assignment/style_guide.md

 1. Nested queries can get tricky.
 The main idea is to keep everything in the nested query at the same indentation level.
 Here's some examples.

-    * You might be able to do the nested select all on one line.
+    * Although you might be able to do the nested select all on one line.

         ```sql
         SELECT *
         FROM products
-        WHERE price=(SELECT MAX(price) FROM products);
+        WHERE price=(SELECT MAX(price) FROM products WHERE dept='shoes' AND date>'2014-10-01')
+        ORDER BY name;
         ```

-    * Here's what it looks like if you need multiple lines.
+    * Here's what it looks like if you use multiple lines.

         ```sql
         SELECT *